NUFeedBot/feedbot/README.md

 tacking `--url` or `-u` specifies the url where results should be sent, in addition to being printed or storing to a local file.

+tacking `--problem` or `-p` specifies the (base 0) index of the (single) problem to get feedback on, rather than doing all the problems.
+Most likely useful during debugging.

 tacking `--debug` or `-d` specifies debug more logging than normal